 This depends entirely on your situation, the extent of the damage to your mouth, and the treatments you choose to restore your smile.
 For example, it may take only a few weeks to cover up a few damaged teeth with crowns, and a month or two to build a set of partial dentures to replace a couple of missing teeth.

 In contrast, it may take up to 7 months to get dental implants, and if you still have unhealthy teeth in your mouth, you may need additional treatments like tooth extractions, and bone grafts may be required to strengthen your jaw before you can get implants, which adds more time to your treatment.

 Dr. Kory Kirkegaard will discuss your schedule and overall treatment length with you at our office, and help you choose the right treatments for your preferences.
 Remember, though, that full mouth rehabilitation is a life-long investment.
 It’s definitely worth taking the time to do things right to ensure a natural, functional, and long-lasting smile.

 Again, no two patients are the same.
-The cost of full mouth rehabilitation is different for everyone, since every treatment plan is fully customized for every patient at The Art of Dentistry.
+The cost of full mouth rehabilitation is different for everyone, since every treatment plan is fully customized for every patient at the dentist in Overland Park.